Who’s Grégory Villemin?

-The “Affaire de Grégory”, as it’s become known, has fascinated and horrified the French public for almost three decades, and inspired at least seven books on the subject of his murder.
+The “Affaire de Grégory”, as it’s become known, has fascinated and horrified the French public for over three decades, and inspired at least seven books on the subject of his murder.

 Here’s what we do know.
-On the evening of October 16th, 1984 Grégory’s parents – Christine and Jean-Marie Villemin – received a chilling, taunting phone call from an unidentified person, informing them “I have taken the boy.”
+On the evening of October 16th, 1984 Grégory’s parents – Christine and Jean-Marie Villemin (pictured below just weeks after the murder) – received a chilling, taunting phone call from an unidentified person, informing them “I have taken the boy.”